Contrasting Greystone Logistics (GLGI) & Its Rivals

-Greystone Logistics (OTCMKTS: GLGI) is one of 35 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Greystone Logistics to related businesses based on the strength of its institutional ownership, analyst recommendations, earnings, valuation, risk, dividends and profitability.
+Greystone Logistics (OTCMKTS: GLGI) is one of 35 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Greystone Logistics to related companies based on the strength of its earnings, valuation, profitability, risk, dividends, institutional ownership and analyst recommendations.

+61.3% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by institutional investors.
+13.1% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

 This table compares Greystone Logistics and its rivals’ net margins, return on equity and return on assets.